CrowCrow611/Idea-Generator/README.md

 ## Description

-SkyYard is an idea Generator, it uses ai to give you ideas...
+Sky-Yard is an Ai powered idea generator, enter the theme, team size, and skill level(i.e, beginner, intermediate, and experienced), and how much time left.
+The generator gives you 3(In rare cases 2) ideas, based on this.

 ## To use
 press
 https://crowcrow611.github.io/Idea-Generator/

+## What it does
+Each idea includes,
+  * Name: A title
+  * Pitch: a short one line concept
+  * Stack: Suggests technologies to build it with
+  * Stretch goal: a feature to add, if you finish early

-### Dependencies
+### Prerequisites

-* internet, any OpenAI endpoint ai, a good browser...
+* A good browser
+* An internet connection
+* A free or paid API from an OPENAI-compatible AI provider
+*
 ### Executing program

-* Go to Gemini or groq, similar sites and then get yourself a api key.
-* Copy your key, and then go to SkyYard and paste it in the key column
-* choose a model
-* write your theme, or gist (for multiple themes, please put a "," in between the words)
+## Pick any OpenAi-compatible provider
+* Sign up, and generate an api key, copy it
+* Open SkyYard
+* ### Connect your AI (Open the connection panel and fill in)
+* API Endpoint is the base url of your provider, for example I will take groq `https://api.groq.com/openai/v1`
+* Click Load Model

+* Fill in the constraints, etc
-* press generate
+* Hit generate

 ### Screenshot
 ![Screenshot](ss.png)